bhuvaneshvallepu/index/README.md

 # index
-This is a repositary of git hub
+This is a repositary of git hub..